The Winning Projects of the 2024 PaperCity Design Awards Houston

 Lead Architect: Kelie Mayfield

-Additional Recognition: McNair Interests, The Preston Partnership
+Additional Recognition: Kim Le, Daniela Gonzalez, Zoe Pittman, Alisha Gaubert, Erick Ragni, MaRS Culture; McNair Interests; The Preston Partnership

 Judges’ Remarks